 An Arts Festival That Knows No Bounds

-In its first decade, Luminato became one of the preeminent international arts festivals in North America, with more than 3,600 performances featuring 15,000+ artists from over 40 countries.
+Each June, Luminato kicks off the summer with a festival that welcomes the world to Toronto.
+In its first decade, Luminato became a preeminent international arts festival in North America, with more than 3,600 performances featuring 15,000+ artists from over 40 countries.
+Today, the festival is one of Canada’s most active commissioning bodies, having commissioned 100+ new works across artistic disciplines.

 An accomplished civic leader and humanitarian, David worked tirelessly on initiatives designed to make our city and country a better place.